Nisarg08z/Habit-tracker-bot/README.md

 # Habit Tracker Bot

-A modern habit tracking application with AI-powered insights using React + Tailwind CSS for the frontend and Python Flask with Gemini AI for the backend.
+A modern habit tracking application with AI-powered insights using React + Tailwind CSS for the frontend and Python Flask (with MongoDB) for the backend, plus optional Gemini AI.

 ## Features